-Figure 10 (a) Cross section of the silicon vertex tracker (VTX) along the beam axis.
-The inner pixel hybrid layer is located at a radial distance of 2.5 cm from the beam pipe and extends over $\sim$ 22cm in beam direction.
-The silicon strip outer layers are located at 6, 8 and 10 cm.
-All three extend over $\sim$ 26 cm in beam direction.
-The Be beam pipe with 2 cm radius is also shown. (b) Cut through the silicon vertex detector in the xy-plane transverse to the beam axis.
+Figure 10 (left) Cross section of the silicon vertex tracker (VTX) along the beam axis.
+The inner pixel hybrid layers are located at a radial distance of 2.5 cm and 5 cm from the beam, and they extend over ~22cm in beam direction.
+The silicon strip outer layers are located at 10 and 14 cm.
+The length of the 3rd and 4th layer is ~32cm and ~38cm, respectively, in beam direction.
+The Be beam pipe with 2 cm radius is also shown. (right) Cut through the silicon vertex detector in the xy-plane transverse to the beam axis.
 The VTX is assembled in two half shells with small acceptance gaps at top and bottom.
-The different layers of each half shell have 5, 7, or 9 rows of silicon detectors, depending on the radial location of the layer.
+Each half shell has 5 and 10 pixel ladders and 9 and 13 strip ladders.